Frequently Asked Questions

 The Incabloc system was designed to protect them.

-In the event of an impact, the spring deforms, absorbs the energy, and then returns the stone to its initial position.
+In the event of an impact, the spring deforms, absorbs the energy, then returns the stone to its initial position.

 Simple.
 Precise.
 Reliable.